We are open - safety is our top priority!

 - Tobacco use—smoking cigarettes or chewing tobacco—prevents gum tissue from healing.

-- Rotated, crooked, or overlapping teeth can create areas for bacteria, plaque, and calculus to hide and accumulate, making it important to see your dentist in Longwood frequently or seek orthodontic correction.
+- Rotated, crooked, or overlapping teeth can create areas for bacteria, plaque, and calculus to hide and accumulate, making it important to see your dentist in Sweetwater frequently or seek orthodontic correction.

 - Fluctuating hormones during puberty, pregnancy, and menopause are often correlated with a rise in gingivitis.
 During these times, hormone levels increase, leaving the blood vessels in the gums susceptible to bacterial and chemical attack.